 - Grant-funded projects with effort support assigned to laboratory personnel.

 - Projects initiated by IDBI PIs as part of a successful IDBI Seed Grant award.

 - Projects initiated by non-IDBI SLU PIs and other academics

 - For-profit entities

-Given constraints on Core staff time, it is possible that not all projects will be taken on.
-Core staff will work with project PIs to initiate and complete projects in timely manner.
+Given constraints on Laboratory staff time, it is possible that not all projects will be taken on.
+Laboratory staff will work with project PIs to initiate and complete projects in timely manner.

-Prior to initiating projects, users are required to meet with Core staff to discuss scope and design of project to ensure estimated costs are accurate.
-Funding by grant derived effort will be calculated independently.
-Core Director, Core Staff, IDBI Leadership, and IDBI directors are not responsible for over or under estimation of actual costs incurred, and these costs will be billed for recovery.
+Prior to initiating projects, users are required to meet with Discovery Services Laboratory staff to discuss the scope and design of the project to ensure estimated costs are accurate.
+Funding by grant-derived effort will be calculated independently.
+The Discovery Services Laboratory Director, staff, IDBI Leadership, and IDBI directors are not responsible for over or under estimation of actual costs incurred, and these costs will be billed for recovery.